styled-components/styled-components/docs/typescript-support.md

 # Typescript Support

-Styled-components has typescript definitions to allow the library to be used in any Typescript project.
+`styled-components` has typescript definitions to allow the library to be used in any Typescript project.

 To use the library you can import it as you normally do with any TS dependency.

 ```
-import styled from "styled-components";
+import styled from 'styled-components'
 ```

 ## Example